USACE-WaterManagement/cwms-access-management/apps/cli/management-cli/README.md

 This CLI follows modern Node.js best practices:

 - Commander for command structure and parsing
-- Table package for formatted terminal tables
+- Ink for terminal UI with React components
+- Custom table component with box-drawing characters
 - Ora for loading states and spinners
 - Chalk for colored output
 - Pino for structured logging
 - Modular command structure
 - Type-safe with TypeScript
-- CommonJS bundled executable with esbuild
+- ESM bundled executable with esbuild

 ## Testing